 Students are responsible for meeting residence life deadlines to be eligible for on- and off-campus housing.
-Students with disabilities who require accommodations in order to more fully access the residential environment, need to submit documentation to the Coordinator of Student Disability Resources.
-In order to have access to the widest range of accommodation options, returning students are encouraged to submit documentation at least 4 weeks prior to room draw and new students are encouraged to submit documentation by June 15th.
+Students with disabilities who require accommodations in order to more fully access the residential environment need to submit documentation to the Coordinator of Student Disability Resources in order to have access to the widest range of accommodation options, returning-students are encouraged to submit documentation at least 4 weeks prior to room draw.

 Events in Residence Halls and College-Owned Housing

-Students wanting to use a residence hall lounge, College-owned house, or event space for an event with 20 people or more must reserve the space through Conference Operations by 5 pm on Friday at least one full week before the event.
-Residents in College-owned houses must communicate their event plans with the RLC of Smounker in accordance with the afore mentioned timeline.
-Similarly, BCC Monitors must communicate their event plans with the Assistant Director of Intercultural Affairs in accordance with the afore mentioned timeline.
-Events with alcohol must follow the procedures for obtaining an alcohol agreement as outlined in the Alcohol and Other Drug Policy in the Student Handbook.
+Students wanting to use a residence hall lounge, College-owned house, or event space for an event with 20 people or more must reserve the space through Conference Operations by 5 p.m. on Friday at least one full week before the event.
+Residents in College-owned houses must communicate their event plans to their respective RLC in accordance with the afore mentioned timeline.
+Similarly, BCC Monitors must communicate their event plans with the Director of Intercultural Affairs in accordance with the afore mentioned timeline.
+Events with alcohol must follow the procedures for obtaining an alcohol agreement as outlined in the Event Hosting and Alcohol Agreement Guidelines in the Student Handbook.

 Failure to obtain permission to use the lounge, house, or event space, or abide by the procedures for making reservations or obtaining an alcohol agreement, may result in student conduct action and/or monetary restitution charges.